keunlee/k8s-operators-over-ez/docs/01/01-introduction.md

 **To help assist people like you to understand how to write kubernetes operators**

-## How to Learn to Write Operators Using this Resource

-The approach to learning from this resource is composed into the following components (not in any particular order).

-- direct and straighforward explanation of things
-- illustrations
-- links to other related resources
-- step by step instructions
-- labs
-- repetition

-The labs are meant to be pretty basic in regards to a functional aspect of an operator.
-While the complexity of the labs may increase as you move along, the strategy, is that it does in a comprehensible and easy to understand fashion.

-The point is to illustrate, explain, and eventually, have you get to the point of not thinking about language and api semantics, but to get you to focus on what you want to build and what you want your operator to do.

 ## What's an Operator?

 An operator allows you to encapsulate kubernetes application resources (i.e. pods, deployments, daemonsets, statefulsets, jobs, services, configmaps, etc), by creating a [CRD/Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a custom [Controller](https://kubernetes.io/docs/concepts/architecture/controller/) implementation which manages the state of your application resources and drives deployment and/or business logic (operational knowledge) of your CRD deployment instance(s).